 John Demosthenes and a group of other local businessmen bought the property from Barnes in 1946 (a Greek immigrant, Demosthenes had served in the Coastal Artillery at Fort Screven and had been to Fort Fremont on frequent work details).
 At that time, the 170 acres were split into waterfront sites for summer beach houses.
 In 1951, Mr. and Mrs. G. B. Schurmeir renovated the hospital structure into a hunting and fishing lodge.
 In 1972 the concrete gun emplacements were the property of Mr. and Mrs. G. G. Dowling.

 The Trust for Public Land and Beaufort County Council paid $5.4 million to two landowners in October 2004 in order to transform the remnants of Fort Fremont into a beachfront park.
-Final design plans for the park are under discussion.
+The Interpretive Center is expected to be constructed and open to the public during 2016.

 Christensen, Neils. ""The Big Gun: Aerial Torpedoes Fired on Hilton Head."
 Palmetto Post, December 12, 1901, p.
 3.